Doctors save lives, except when they don't. - Jon Barron [Link]

 This should also be noted:

-The Bach remedies carry a so-called potency (charge) that corresponds more or less to c8-c11, if you believe Malcolm Rae, who ran Magneto-Geometric Applications (MGA) in London with Margaret Belsham.
+The Bach remedies carry a so-called potency (charge) that corresponds more or less to c8-c11, if you believe Malcolm Rae, who launched ◦Magneto-Geometric Applications, MGA, in London with Margaret Belsham.
+MGA is still around.

 Adhere to the dosage instructions.
 You could do well to keep up "taking" a remedy mix for at least four weeks, preferably longer - up to ten weeks if needs be.

 The Bach remedies are not said to interfere with the stuff medical doctors prescribe (prescripted medicine), and the same holds good for the homeopathic remedies, which are all marked with an asterisk (this sign: *).
-You can blend both the Bach remedies and the homeopathic remedies too, quite as you like.
+One may use Bach remedies and homeopathic remedies - if well done.
+That is taught too.

 For each mental state listed below you may chose one or more remedies as seem fit, and take them according to gentle rules of the thumb.
 There is one such set of half-rules for homeopathy, and another for Bach remedies.
 You can read more in this collection.
 [More]